'Our city is heartbroken': Louisville holding vigil today to mourn 5 killed in bank shooting

 Louisville is set to host a vigil Wednesday to let community members grieve the five people killed this week in a downtown bank shooting, as the public absorbs fresh details that investigators are releasing about how the massacre unfolded.

-The vigil comes a day after police released dramatic police body camera footage of Monday's shooting at Old National Bank, in which authorities say a 25-year-old employee opened fire on his colleagues who were in a staff meeting and then engaged in a shootout with police before he was shot dead.
+The vigil comes a day after police released dramatic police body camera footage of Monday's shooting at Old National Bank, in which authorities say a 25-year-old employee opened fire on his colleagues and then engaged in a shootout with police before he was shot dead.

-The attacker killed five of his coworkers around 8:30 a.m. in Kentucky's most populous city, about 30 minutes before the facility was to open, a gruesome assault that the shooter livestreamed online, authorities said.
+The attacker, livestreaming the gruesome assault online, killed five of his coworkers around 8:30 a.m. in Kentucky's most populous city, about 30 minutes before the facility was to open, authorities said.
 Several others were hospitalized, including a rookie police officer who was shot in the head and was in critical condition Tuesday.

 "Our city is heartbroken," Louisville Mayor Craig Greenberg told CNN's Wolf Blitzer on Tuesday evening.
 "These five victims should not be dead -- just like everyone else who was killed by gun violence in our city, in our country, should not be dead."

-Police say they're still trying to determine the shooter's motive.
+It's still not clear what provoked the shooter to go on the deadly rampage.
 As an investigation continues, officials expect to release audio Wednesday of 911 calls about the shooting, the mayor said.

 And the city will hold a vigil at 5 p.m.
 Wednesday at the Muhammad Ali Center in Louisville, the mayor said.